25+ Unique Activities for Seniors Social Distancing

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Crafts Many senior living communities are stocking up on materials for popular crafts like knitting and crochet, two great ways to stay busy while listening to the radio or watching TV.
-Even dementia patients can respond well to supplies like soft yarn that provide sensory stimulation.
+Crafts.
+Many senior living communities are stocking up on materials for popular crafts like knitting and crochet, two great ways to stay busy while listening to the radio or watching TV.
+Even people with dementia can respond well to supplies like soft yarn that provide sensory stimulation.
 TIP: If you’re up for learning something new, ask your loved one to help teach you a craft they enjoy.
 Or, try a new skill like origami or whittling.

-Back to Basics “I’ve noticed that bingo has been a common request,” says Raina Akers of Orlando, Florida.
+Back to Basics.
+“I’ve noticed that bingo has been a common request,” says Raina Akers of Orlando, Florida.
 “The cards are given to residents in their rooms, then the numbers get called.
 Everyone down the hall can hear the ‘Bingo!’”
 TIP: Routine, traditional activities can be comforting to seniors during this time of rapid change.
 Keep this in mind when making plans with your loved one at home as well.

 Family activities for elderly loved ones

 Many senior centers are closed, leaving family caregivers more time at home with their loved ones.
 Here are some activities you can do as a family to stay entertained during social isolation:

 Sort through keepsakes.
 Do you have keepsake boxes in your garage or attic that haven’t been opened in years?
 Dust off old yearbooks and family photos to reminisce together.
 Laugh about old-fashioned trends, and share stories about your childhoods.